lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 ![Leave the data folder setting as-is](/assets/owncloudqs-configure-datafolder.png)

 Enter the details of the MySQL database we configured in the previous section.
-Use the database name and username you created.
+Use the database name, and the database user and password you created.
 Leave the database host as `localhost`.

 ![Adding database information](/assets/owncloudqs-configure-databaseinfo.png)